Looking to buy a treadmill but don’t know where to get started? Well, you’ve come to the right place!

 Why buy from Sweatband?

 We are a Google Certified shop, which means Google have confirmed that you can buy in confidence from us, with reliable dispatches, excellent customer service and they’ll even protect your purchases up to £1000.
-But we’re not just an online shop – we have a fitness showroom in North Manchester where you can come and try out a selection of treadmills and talk to one of our specialist advisors.
-We also have a store in the heart of London selling running and racket sports gear.
+But we’re not just an online shop we have a physical store in the heart of London selling running and racket sports gear.
 Our advisors have a wealth of experience and will give you a tailor-made recommendation suited to your needs, and certainly won’t push a particular brand or model on you.

 We also have a dedicated team of customer service agents ready to help you out with any issues, before, during and after sales.
 Whether it’s a question about the machine itself, the payment or delivery process or what to do if something goes wrong then we are here to help.
 Our after sales team has great warranties expertise and is there to help you if there’s a problem with your treadmill.
 Whilst many companies leave customers to deal with suppliers, our team will be your first point of contact and will make sure you’re taken care of properly.